-Lockheed Martin spokesman Gordon Johndroe said Thursday that the company decided it will not support nonprofit organizations that don't align with its corporate policies or commitment to diversity.
-The company did not disclose how much it has contributed to the Boy Scouts.
+Spokesman Gordon Johndroe said Thursday that the company decided it won't support nonprofit organizations that don't align with its corporate policies or commitment to diversity.
+The company didn't disclose how much it has given the group.

-In a written statement, Johndroe says "we believe engaging with and funding an organization that openly discriminates is in conflict with our policies."
-He says the company applauds the Boy Scouts' mission and good work but has a conflict with policies that discriminate based on sexual orientation.
+In a statement, Johndroe says, "We believe engaging with and funding an organization that openly discriminates is in conflict with our policies."
+He says the company applauds the Scouts' mission but has a conflict with policies that discriminate based on sexual orientation.

-Maryland-based Lockheed follows UPS and computer chip-maker Intel in withdrawing support for the Boy Scouts.
+Maryland-based Lockheed follows UPS and Intel in withdrawing support for the group.

 The Boy Scouts didn't immediately respond to a request for comment.
 Lockheed's decision was first reported by The Atlanta Journal-Constitution.